The history of a stunning 17th(?) century instrument, observations on its lutherie, and questions over its dating.

-Famously, the advent of the European renaissance was a rediscovering of classical Greek and Roman culture, this rebirth originating in Italy in the second half of the 14th century and spreading across western Europe during the 15th and 16th centuries.
 Greek mythology is present all over this instrument: the back depicts the story of the judgement of Paris with decorative tendrils, leaves and flowers; the back of the pegbox has the carved head of mythological monster Medusa; and the front of the pegbox has the carved head of a bird/woman hybrid, either a siren or a harpy.

 The judgement of Paris

 The classical Greek story of the judgement of Paris carved on the bowl is a tale of vengeance, vanity, and the dangerous folly of kidnapping someone else’s wife.
 All of the gods are invited by Zeus, god of the sky, lightning, thunder, law, order, and justice, to the wedding of Peleus and Thetis – all, that is, except Eris, goddess of discord.
-Being the goddess of discord, she turns up, anyway, seeking revenge for her snub.
+Being the goddess of discord, she turns up, anyway, seeking revenge for the snub.
 Knowing the discordant hubris in the hearts of the divine female wedding guests, she throws a golden apple among the assembled goddesses, addressed ‘for the fairest’.
 Three lay claim to the apple, shown left to right on the carving: Hera (to the Greeks, Juno to the Romans), Queen of the Gods, goddess of marriage, women, childbirth and family, seen with two of her denoting symbols, the sceptre in her hand and the peacocks behind her; Athena (Minerva), goddess of wisdom and crafts, treading on one of her denoting symbols, a spear; and Aphrodite (Venus), goddess of love, beauty and sexuality, seen with her son, Eros (Cupid), god of love, with his wings and quiver of arrows, holding onto his mother’s leg as his bow lies on the ground.

 So the three goddesses, Hera, Athena and Aphrodite, ask Zeus to judge which of them truly is the fairest of all (none of them thinking to question where the prize apple came from).
 Zeus (who clearly hasn’t considered this, either) gives the job to Paris, Prince of Troy, a mortal known for his fairness.
 Each goddess attempts to bribe Paris: Hera by offering to make him king of Europe and Asia; Athena offering the gift of wisdom and skill in war; and Aphrodite by offering the world’s most beautiful woman, Helen of Sparta (who surely should therefore have been ‘the fairest’ and sent the golden apple).
 Paris is swayed by thoughts of beautiful Helen, so he accepts Aphrodite’s gift and awards her the apple.
 Unfortunately, Helen of Sparta is already the wife of the Greek King, Menelaus, so when she is abducted by Paris – making her Helen of Troy – King Menelaus’ expedition to regain her brings about the Trojan War.
 It doesn’t end well, so Eris gets her revenge.